 Now it is a "union" or "unified community" or whatever.
 The ambition is the same as always, to have "our group" beat "your group", but the proponents have evolved a complex rationalization couched in benevolent peaceful phrases.
 They pay lip service to "tribal rights" and "diversity", but it is the same disease morphing into a new form.

 So the point that has to be clarified is that the retreat to a "one world society", a blob, or collection of blobs, is not a step forward.
 It may offer safety in some peoples' minds, but it is the safety of the cemetery.

 One central question is whether blobs have any genuine civilizing effect or other benefit.

 Does forced assimilation lead to more tolerant people, or smarter people, or healthier people for example, anything which could outweigh the elimination of original tribes?

 The political interests that support blobs would like to portray them as a civilizing factor.
 But the truth is that, despite creating the appearance of 'tranquil diverse melting pots', the tranquility is based on reducing the abilities and senses of their victims.
 The only real development that occurs within a blob is a development in the ability to forcefully 'assimilate' other cultures by sacrificing them.

 It is a useful skill, but at this point it is like an animal that is starving and eats one of its own limbs.
 It may have been the right decision at some time, but it is neither wise nor sustainable long term.

-Melting pot leaders have created an elaborate fictional paradigm in which, for example, this or that 'civilized behavior' is the true test of a human being's development.
+Melting pot leaders have created an elaborate fictional paradigm in which, for example, this or that culturally dependent 'civilized behavior' is the true test of a human being's development.
 As each fiction slowly gets washed away by fact it is replaced by new more complex fictions within a less diverse ecosystem.

 A person can justify literally anything.
 You can go door to door shooting dogs and if somebody complains, as long as you have the best gun you can say "I was just killing fleas."